Accelerated Study in Associate Programs (ASAP) and Accelerate, Complete, Engage (ACE)

 • Evaluation Methods:

-Two well-conducted randomized controlled trials (RCTs) – one with a sample of 896 students at City University of New York (CUNY) community colleges, the other with a sample of 1,501 students at three Ohio community colleges.
+ASAP has been evaluated in three well-conducted randomized controlled trials (RCTs) – the first with a sample of 896 students at City University of New York (CUNY) community colleges, the second with a sample of 1,501 students at three Ohio community colleges, and the third with a sample of 574 students at Westchester Community College in New York state.
+ACE has been evaluated in one well-conducted RCT with a sample of 570 students at John Jay College (a four-year institution).

 • Key Findings: